Learn about what is available to you on e-Laws.

 e-Laws provides information to help determine the legislative history of statutes and regulations.
 Legislative history information can be found in the following tables:

-Provisions in the consolidated versions statutes and regulations are often followed by footnotes, which are citations to the statutes or regulations that made or amended the provisions.
+Provisions in the consolidated versions of statutes and regulations are often followed by footnotes, which are citations to the statutes or regulations that made or amended the provisions.

 Referring to Ontario statutes and regulations